 Day 2: We missed the ferry to San Juan Island so we went to the farmers market on Orcas Island and watched the local parade.
 It was so quaint.
 It felt like a scene out of a movie.

 Day 3: We made it to San Juan Island!
 We rented electric bikes to make our way around the island.
-There were so many more hills than we expected.
+There were so many more hills than we expected it reminded us a lot of the windsor hills vacation rentals in orlando that we were at not too long ago..
 We quickly realized we weren’t going to make it around the whole island before the last ferry on these bikes, so we traded them in for a red little coupe.
 That thing was a blast!
 I know we looked totally ridiculous in it.
 First we stopped at Cattle Point, a beautiful windy point covered in washed up drift wood along the beach.
 Then we made it to the beautiful lavender farm.
 I loved walking down the rows of lavender and running my hands through the bushes, they smelled so pretty afterwards.
 It’s free to enjoy the field.
 Inside the shop they have everything from lavender perfume to lavender ice cream.
 We returned the coupe and took the ferry back to Orcas.

 Day 4: Fourth of July.
 We spent it again on San Juan Island.
 This time we rented scooters so we could ride once around the whole island.
 As we were leaving the scooter rental place, the guy told us that 1/100 people crash one of their scooters.
 Guess what… I became that statistic.
 As I was making a turn, an oncoming car was fast approaching the intersection.
 To get through the turn faster I sped up and turned sharply which led me to sliding on the asphlat and into the bushes that lined the highway.
 The guy in his car got out to see if I was okay.
 I was so embarrassed.
 At first I didn’t feel anything.
 Then I felt everything.
 But I got back up on the scooter and kept going!
 I didn’t know how hard I hit the ground until I got home.
 Good thing for helmets.
 I had large bruises along the whole right side of my body and a deep abrasion to my right ankle.
 It’s been weeks and it still hasn’t healed.
 Scars tell stories though, right?